 Minor in Theater

 Depending on their majors, students may have the option to declare an academic minor in Theater.
-Please review the minor curriculum below and speak with the Theater program coordinator before declaring a minor.
+Review the minor curriculum below and speak with the Theater program coordinator before declaring a minor.

 - Foundational Theater Practice Course (1) - 4 credits

 - Two additional courses from the Theater area of study, including all LTHR courses and specified LINA courses but no more than one non-liberal arts (studio) course - 6-8 credits

 Students pursuing a Bachelor of Arts in Liberal Arts may not elect an academic minor.
 However, they may pursue a guided area of study in Theater.
 Students interested in this option should consult with their advisor.